Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Q: What about brands like MyProtein, Body Fortress, Isopure that weren't tested?

 A: They're unverified by Consumer Reports, but some have other certifications.
-Body Fortress is Clean Label "Clean Sixteen" certified (verified safe).
-MyProtein and Isopure lack third-party testing - use caution or switch to tested options.
+Body Fortress is Clean Label Project Purity Award certified (verified safe).
+MyProtein and Isopure (Unflavored Zero Carb only) also have some Clean Label verification — use caution with other varieties or switch to tested options.

 Q: Should I get my blood tested for lead?